Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 Below is my reasoning for discounting the other possible frameworks:

 - **Google SketchUp**: I was far too put off by the quality of the models; after some digging, I did find some more detailed examples that were created using third party renderers, but in the most part the models were sub-standard.
 The ease of learning was appealing, but if the end result is not at the required standard then any benefit of time saved is irrelevant.
 - **C++ with Unreal Engine**: I was not feeling convinced that learning C++ was necessary, though I am well placed from a technical stand point to learn the language, so far in my career I haven't found the need to write C++ and I don't feel that my applications are lacking as a consequence.
-Finally, as I've touched on before, investing time to learn something so different doesn't support my objectives for the course or even for the future.
+Also investing time to learn something so different now doesn't support my objectives for the course.
+Finally it seemed like the major benefits to using Unreal Engine were focused on performance and though this is paramount for AAA games it's perhaps not as important for experience applications.

 My version control setup will include: